GroestlCoin/copay/README.md

 Using a tool like [Bitcore PlayGround](http://bitcore.io/playground) all wallet addresses can be generated.
 (TIP: Use the `Address` section for P2PKH address type wallets and `Multisig Address` for P2SH address type wallets).
 For multisig addresses, the required number of signatures (key `m` on the export) is also needed to recreate the addresses.

-BIP45 note: All addresses generated at BWS with BIP45 use the 'shared cosigner index' (2147483647) so Groestlcoin Mobile Wallet address indexes look like: `m/45'/2147483647/0/x` for main addresses and `m/45'/2147483647/1/y` for change addresses.
+BIP45 note: All addresses generated at BWS with BIP45 use the 'shared cosigner index' (2147483647) so GroestlPay address indexes look like: `m/45'/2147483647/0/x` for main addresses and `m/45'/2147483647/1/y` for change addresses.

-Since version 1.5, Groestlcoin Mobile Wallet uses the root `m/48'` for hardware multisignature wallets.
+Since version 1.5, GroestlPay uses the root `m/48'` for hardware multisignature wallets.
 This was coordinated with Ledger and Trezor teams.
 While the derivation path format is still similar to BIP44, the root was in order to indicate that these wallets are not discoverable by scanning addresses for funds.
 Address generation for multisignature wallets requires the other payers extended public keys.

 ## Bitcore Wallet Service

-Groestlcoin Mobile Wallet depends on [Bitcore Wallet Service](https://github.com/bitpay/bitcore-wallet-service) (BWS) for blockchain information, networking and payer synchronization.
+GroestlPay depends on [Bitcore Wallet Service](https://github.com/bitpay/bitcore-wallet-service) (BWS) for blockchain information, networking and payer synchronization.
 A BWS instance can be setup and operational within minutes or you can use a public instance like `https://bws.bitpay.com`.
-Switching between BWS instances is very simple and can be done with a click from within Groestlcoin Mobile Wallet.
-BWS also allows Groestlcoin Mobile Wallet to interoperate with other wallets like [Bitcore Wallet CLI] (https://github.com/bitpay/bitcore-wallet).
+Switching between BWS instances is very simple and can be done with a click from within GroestlPay.
+BWS also allows GroestlPay to interoperate with other wallets like [Bitcore Wallet CLI] (https://github.com/bitpay/bitcore-wallet).

 ## Hardware Wallet Support

-Groestlcoin Mobile Wallet supports Ledger and Trezor hardware wallets.
+GroestlPay supports Ledger and Trezor hardware wallets.
 Hardware wallet support is only available through the Chrome App.
 Ledger support is only available on multisig wallets.

 To use Ledger, you need to have the Ledger Chrome App installed, available at: https://chrome.google.com/webstore/detail/ledger-wallet/kkdpmhnladdopljabkgpacgpliggeeaf